+Fig. 7.
+The ASCENT Algorithm

-The first issue to contend with when solving an MMKP co-design problem is Challenge 2 from Section 3.1, which involves determining how to allocate sizes to the individual knapsacks.
-ASCENT addresses this problem by dividing the overall knapsack size budget into increments of size D. The size increment is a parameter provided by the user.
-ASCENT then iteratively increases the consumer's budget allocation (knapsack size) from 0% of the total budget to 100% of the total budget in steps of size D. The incremental expansion of the producer's budget can be seen in the for loop in step 1 of Figure 6 and the setting of values for of S_1, S_2 in step 2.
+size increment is a parameter provided by the user.
+ASCENT then iteratively increases the consumer's budget allocation (knapsack size) from 0% of the total budget to 100% of the total budget in steps of size D. The incremental expansion of the producer's budget can be seen in the while loop in code listing (1) of Figure 7 and the incrementation of ConsumerBudget in code listing (8).

 For example, if there is a total size budget of 100 and increments of size 10, ASCENT firsts assign 0 to the consumer and 100 to the producer, 10 and 90, 80 and 20, and so forth until 100% of the budget is assigned to the consumer.
-The allocation process is shown in Figure 7.
+The allocation process is shown in Figure 8.
 ASCENT includes both the 0%,100% and 100%,0% budget allocations to handle cases where the optimal configuration includes producer or consumer items with zero cost.